-If you’re taking photographs in HDR or in rough lighting conditions, the auto exposure bracketing feature would come as an essential feature for you.
+If you’re taking photographs in HDR or rough lighting conditions, the auto exposure bracketing feature will come as an essential feature for you.

-Now, normally, you’d take a photo, inspect the picture, adjust your exposure settings, and repeat this cycle 3 or 3 times.
+Now, usually, you’d take a photo, inspect the picture, adjust your exposure settings, and repeat this cycle 3 or 3 times.
 Stressful, is not it?

 The T5 along with the T6 include HDMI outputs support.

-This signifies that using an HDMI cable attached to your camera, you can see your videos and photos onto a significantly bigger display.
+This signifies that using an HDMI cable attached to your camera, you can see your videos and photos on a significantly bigger display.

 Wireless Connection & Near Field Communication (NFC)

-Both of these features work hand in hand and will assist you to move files quicker and simpler.
+Both of these features work hand in hand and will assist you in moving files quicker and simpler.

 However, out of the 2 cameras, only the Canon EOS T6 includes both of them.